Mexico Travel Guide | Visit and Explore Mexico

 Each city has a Catrina, represented as a dancing female undead NPC dressed in a mariachi outfit.
 If the player dances with her, his or her player character will also take the appearance of an undead character with a similar outfit.

-The upcoming Video Game Need for Speed: Payback Features a crew leader by the name of “La Catrina” as the leader of her crew “Graveyard shift”.
+The upcoming Video Game Need for Speed: Payback Features a crew leader by the name of “La Catrina” as the leader of her crew “Graveyard Shift”.
 Her motto says “When you ride a Hundred Miles an hour, Every decision is Life and Death”.

 Use these tags to read more related posts and reviews: